send2cloud/mapjs/v4-restructure-todo.md

   - [ ] move link-edit-widget
   - [ ] check theme css widget
 - [ ] review all files and break into individual function files (eg hammer-draggable)
+- [ ] investigate if canUseData for connectors/links can be replaced with just theme changed? (is that the only case?)

 # discuss with dave